OnroerendErfgoed/crabpy/docs/usage.rst

 Using the CRAB gateway
 -----------------------

-To make life easier and carab more pythonic, we've also implemented a gateway that abstracts some more of the service and provides richer objects as responses.
+To make life easier and crab more pythonic, we've also implemented a gateway that abstracts some more of the service and provides richer objects as responses.

 .. literalinclude:: /../examples/crab_gateway.py